 Leaving aside its use as a deodorant or preservative, the main cosmetic use of hexachlorophene was in the adolescent and problem skin market.
 There it was widely employed in cleansers, masks and other skin-care products to combat the bacteria associated with pimples and acne.
 Cosmetics such as Max Factor’s Skin Clear Medicated Cleanser, Dorothy Gray’s Liquid Cleansing Cream, Tussy’s Medicated Lotion, Revlon’s Clean and Clear Foaming Cleanser, and Helena Rubinstein’s Beauty Dew Cleansing Cream were but a few of the skin-care products introduced during the 1950s and 1960s that used hexachlorophene as a medication.

-Hexachlorophene was also used in many types of make-up.
+Hexachlorophene was also used in make-up.
 Examples include: Nozxema’s Cover Girl Liquid Make-up, Revlon’s Natural Wonder Medicated Cake Make-up, Yardley’s Shine-Stopper Medi-Blush, Max Factor’s Pure Magic Medicated Liquid Make-up and Bonne Bell’s Medicated Lipsticks.

 Although hexachlorophene was employed in a wide range of products very little research had been undertaken into its effects on the body.
-It was known that levels of hexachlorophene built up on the skin with regular use but health authorities did not think this posed a problem as the compound was not very soluble and so considered unlikely to be absorbed into the body.
+It was known that levels of hexachlorophene built up on the skin with regular use but health authorities did not think this posed a problem as the compound was not very soluble which meant, they thought, that it was unlikely that it would be absorbed into the body.

-By the 1970s this attitude had begun to change as some studies indicated that hexachlorophene could be absorbed into the body and affect the nervous system.
-Before health authorities could act on these reports a manufacturing blunder in France led to the death of a number of infants dusted with talcum powder made incorrectly with a high level (6%) of hexachlorophene.
+By the 1970s this attitude had begun to change.
+Some studies indicated that hexachlorophene could be absorbed into the body where it affected the nervous system.
+Before health authorities could act on these reports a manufacturing blunder in France led to the death of a number of infants who had been dusted with talcum powder made incorrectly with a high level (6%) of hexachlorophene.
 This led the U.S. Food and Drug Administration (FDA) to issue a recall of consumer products containing more than 0.75% hexachlorophene in 1972.
-Other health authorities also clamped down on its use.
+Health authorities around the world also clamped down on its use.

 By the time the FDA acted about 1.8 million kilograms (four million pounds) of the compound were being manufactured annually for use in medical and cosmetic products.
 The FDA directive therefore affected a large number of products.